Evenwyne/programming-univbasics-2-puts-prints-statements/README.md

 Did you see how `puts` "pushed" the `=> nil` to the next line?
 That's the "newline" character that `puts` appends to the end.
 You also probably noticed that `print` _did not_ supply this invisible newline character.
-Why did `puts` move things to the next line?
-We'll address that now.
+The `puts` command adds the newline character, the `print` command does not.

 ## Force Text to the Next Line With the Newline Character `\n`

 Ruby saw an invisible `\n` character (which represents the `\n`ewline) at the end of the `String` given to `puts`.
 Normally we'd think of `\` + `n` as
 ***two*** characters, but this is a special case.
-Special characters are actually two keystrokes, but they're ***seen*** as one character.
+Special characters are actually two keystrokes, but they're ***seen*** by Ruby as one character.

 When the newline character is inside a `String`, it causes the next letter to start on the next line.
 Try out `puts "Edvard\nMunch"` in IRB to see `\n` do its thing.
+While we're here, it's worth noting that there are other "invisible" characters like `\n`.
+Another similar one is `\t` which is for the TAB character.
+If you want to "indent" your output try:
+`puts The Painter\n\tEdvard\n\t\tMunch`.
+These invisible characters are handy for when you need your Ruby code to print something kinda like an outline or a report.
+We'll talk a _lot_ more about that later.

 ## Use the `print` Statement to Send Content to the Screen